Decathlon/wiki-page-creator-action/README.md

 * **SKIP_MD**: (optional - all files will be processed) comma separated list of files to skip during the analysis (files you don't want to publish)
 * **WIKI_PUSH_MESSAGE**: (optional - sample message will use instead) Custom push message for your wiki pages.
 * **TRANSLATE_UNDERSCORE_TO_SPACE** (optional) Will translate the underscore in Markdown's names to spaces in your Wiki (disabled by default)
+* **GFX_PATH** (optional - no image support by default) Will modify all image URLs that point to files in the specified directory to absolute web URLs in every copied Markdown file for automatic image support.

 ## Full Example (with additional actions to generate content)